<

 Jets

 Should the Jets be worried about their QB Aaron Rodgers-led offense?
 This was a performance out of 2023, which is the unkindest thing you could say about the Jets' offense.
 This was a complete mess, from Rodgers (24-of-42, 225 yards) to the offensive line (five sacks) to the lack of discipline (10 penalties).
 It was only the fifth time in Rodgers' career that his offense failed to generate a touchdown, including the playoffs.
 They faced a formidable defense in rainy conditions, but the Jets failed to mount any consistent threat.
 They made no adjustments and were a step behind all day.
-Rodgers was also limping late in the game with a possible left leg injury, though he finished the game.
+Rodgers was also limping late with a possible left leg injury, though he finished the game.
 After the game, Rodgers acknowledged that both legs were "banged up," though he said he'd be fine.

 Biggest hole in the game plan: Wide receiver Garrett Wilson's lack of involvement was alarming.
 Continuing a recent trend, Wilson was targeted eight times (five catches for 41 yards).
-He was covered by Pat Surtain II on most plays, but offensive coordinator Nathaniel Hackett needs to find creative ways to get the ball in his hands on the perimeter.
-Running back Breece Hall, too, was a nonfactor -- 4 yards on 10 carries.
+He was covered by Pat Surtain II on most plays, but offensive coordinator Nathaniel Hackett needs to find creative ways to get the ball into his hands on the perimeter.
+Running back Breece Hall, too, was a nonfactor -- four yards on 10 carries.
 The Jets can't function when their two stars aren't producing.
 By the fourth quarter, Hall was on the bench in favor of rookie Braelon Allen (43 yards on eight carries).

 Next game: at Vikings (Sunday, 1 p.m.
 ET)